fiveseven808/HueBerry_SmartSwitch/README.md

 >  * Flashlight mode because why the hell not
 >  * Scan and Connect to WiFi via WPS!
 >  * Change the color temperature of a group by holding down the button on the light!
+>  * Change Hue and Saturation of the light or groups of lights!